(2) if she will plan an urgent review of UK preparedness to deal with the risk to patient safety of counterfeit medicines;

-Although this represents a very small percentage of medicines supplied nationally, MHRA is developing a strategy which will address the risks to patient safety posed by counterfeit medicines and introduce measures to minimise the risk of counterfeit products reaching patients through both the regulated and unregulated supply chains.
+The MHRA is developing a strategy which will address the risks to patient safety from counterfeit medicines by providing a comprehensive approach through the implementation of strategic and operational measures to minimise the risk of counterfeit medicines reaching patients through both the regulated and unregulated supply chains.
+This strategy is being reviewed to take into account the recent incidents and subsequent intelligence gathered from industry and our international counterparts.
+Resource issues are part of this strategy.
 The strategy will be published later this year.

 MHRA works closely with law enforcement and other regulatory bodies both nationally and internationally.
 MHRA hosts regular meetings with stakeholders within industry, law enforcement and regulatory bodies, intelligence concerning counterfeit medicines is reviewed and assessed.

 Strong links exist between the MHRA and other law enforcement agencies.
 MHRA works closely with the Serious and Organised Crime Agency to establish links between organised crime and counterfeit medicines.